hublancer/plotmanager/DEPLOY_ON_HOSTINGER.md

 ### The Core Concept

-Hostinger uses a main web server (Apache/LiteSpeed).
+Hostinger uses a main web server (like Apache/LiteSpeed).
 Your Next.js application is a separate server (Node.js).
 The goal is to tell the main web server to forward all traffic for your domain to your running Next.js app.
 The `.htaccess` file is what does this.

 ---